Guy Fawkes

-Guy Fawkes Night is an old English event celebrated each year on the evening of November 5th with bonfires, fireworks and family gatherings.
+Guy Fawkes Night is an old English event and traditionally held with bonfires, fireworks and family or community gatherings.

-The origin of Guy Fawkes dates back to 1605 when a group of 12 men tried to blow up Britain’s House of Parliament.
 This event became known as the Gunpowder Plot, and included Mr. Guy Fawkes, who established his reputation as one of Britain’s most notorious traitors.

 Under the rule of James 1st, English Catholics had been persecuted for many years.
 The 12 Gunpowder Plot conspirators believed that violent action was warranted to end this persecution.
 By blowing up the Houses of Parliament it was intended that they would kill the King, maybe even the Prince of Wales, and the Members of Parliament who were making life difficult for the Catholics.